Today marks the 100th birthday of Jimmy Carter.

 EVENTS

-1890 = Yosemite National Park is established by the U.S. Congress.
+1890 = Yosemite National Park is established by the US Congress.

 1891 = Stanford University opens its doors in California.